Middle Ear Infection FAQs (Acute Otitis Media)

 4. Which medicines are used to treat otitis media?

 Some children will get better without specific antibiotic treatment, as many ear infections are viral in nature and do not need an antibiotic.
-However, doctors typically prescribe antibiotics in infants under 6 months of age, and for recurrent ear infections or severe symptoms.
-However, using antibiotics too often can cause bacteria to become resistant to the medicine.
+Doctors may prescribe antibiotics in infants under 6 months of age, and for recurrent ear infections or severe symptoms.
+However, using antibiotics too often can cause bacteria to become resistant to the medicine, which lowers the effectiveness of the treatment.

 Antibiotics are commonly given to children under 24 months of age or with high fever or infections in both ears.
-These children get better more quickly with antibiotics.
+These children tend to get better more quickly with antibiotics.

 In more serious cases in older children, when there is recent high fever, both ears are affected, or ear drainage, an antibiotic treatment may be appropriate.